eclipse-che/blog/_posts/2021-10-12-devfile-v2-and-the-devworkspace-operator-p1.md

 In the second part of this series we are going to look at the changes from an administrator point of view:
 - It’s possible to deploy only one Che instance per Kubernetes cluster
 - Devfiles are not in the registry anymore
-- Keycloak is not required anymore and Che users has to be Kubernetes users
+- Keycloak is not required anymore and Che users have to be Kubernetes users
 - Simpler configuration: namespace, persistent volumes, network
 - Use of external routes not supported
 - Metrics